Sensitivity Approximation by the Peano-Baker Series: Numerical Approximations of based on the Peano-Baker Series

-In general we can not use the assumption of the solution of \eqref{eq:ODE} being at equilibrium, as in Section \ref{sec:method}.
-That is, in general the matrix of coefficients $\grad _x f (\bfx(t), \bfu(t) , \bfp)$ and the forcing term $\grad _p f (\bfx(t), \bfu(t) , \bfp)$ are not constant matrices.
+In general we cannot use the assumption of the solution of \eqref{eq:ODE} being at equilibrium, as in Section~\ref{sec:method}.
+That is, in general the matrix of coefficients $\nabla _x f (t,\bfx, \bfp)$ and the forcing term $\nabla _p f(t,\bfx, \bfp)$ are not constant matrices.
 In fact, in the transient of the dynamical system \eqref{eq:ODE}, there could be drastic variations of these objects.
 Furthermore, not all systems converge to an equilibrium point (where we can eventually use \eqref{solutionAtEquilibrium} to compute $\bfS(t_{k+1})$).
-For example, it is not unusual in system biology to have the solution $\bfx(t)$ of \eqref{eq:ODE} that converges to a limit cycle.
-In such cases, the matrices $\grad _x f (\bfx(t), \bfu(t) , \bfp)$ and $\grad _p f (\bfx(t), \bfu(t) , \bfp)$ are in general never constant.
+For example, it is not unusual in systems biology to have the solution $\bfx(t)$ of \eqref{eq:ODE} converge, as $t \to \infty$, to a limit cycle.
+In such cases, the matrices $\nabla _x f (t,\bfx, \bfp)$ and $\nabla _p f (t,\bfx, \bfp)$ are in general never constant.
 In principle, the trajectory $\bfx(t)$ could also show a chaotic behaviour, although this is rare in biological systems.